Semantic-Infrastructure-Foundation/sif-website/docs/pages/about.md

 ## Governance & Funding

-**Governance model:** Inspired by Wikimedia Foundation, Mozilla Foundation, and Linux Foundation—balance between mission focus and operational pragmatism.
-See our [foundation governance](/foundation) for the three-role model (Chief Architect, Chief Steward, Executive Director).
+**Governance model:** Three-role structure (Chief Architect, Chief Steward, Executive Director) balancing mission focus with operational pragmatism.
+Draws on patterns from Wikimedia, Mozilla, and Linux Foundation.
+See our [foundation governance](/foundation) for details.

 **Funding strategy:** Hybrid model avoiding capture.
 Max 10% from any single source.
 Revenue from grants, enterprise support contracts, and philanthropic funding.